railsuser2014/openobject-doc-book-en/7/7_18_Process/7_18_Process_workflow.rst

 .. index::
    single: process; defining

-Defining your own user processes
+Defining your Own User Processes
 --------------------------------

 Use the menus under :menuselection:`Administration --> Customization --> Enterprise Process` to